JexelCodez/Web-LSP-Frebles/README.md

 # Fresh Fruit and Vegetables Website (Frebles)
-Online Fruit and Vegetables E-commerce website using Laravel 11
+Online Fruit and Vegetables E-commerce website using Laravel 11, the files are in master.